 A DNO respondent noted that they did not have any comments specifically but highlighted that this change is introducing several new tariffs, as are DCP 179 and DCP 137, which may lead to industry issues with the number of available LLFC identifiers.

-The Working Group felt that this was out of scope for this particular CP.
+The Working Group noted the response but felt that this was out of scope for this particular CP.

 A different DNO respondent noted that in their view the model specification should include the removal of the existing LDNO tariffs.